 The university administration is heavily monitoring the coronavirus (also known as COVID-19) pandemic and its impact on and the situation in our community.
 We commit to communicating with our entire learning community as frequently as possible about any new developments.

 This page is offered as a resource to students, staff, faculty, and our surrounding community, and will be used for continuing updates on the situation.

 FXUA’s CURRENT STATUS: The university is operating under extreme caution at this time.
 The current Emergency Level 2 (following our Emergency Preparedness Plan), indicating that a major emergency is ongoing that affects portions of campus, and could impact mission-critical functions or life safety.
-The university is, wherever possible, requiring minimal risk or lower risk activities at this time.
-No large gatherings or officially sanctioned university events can occur at this time where more than the allowable number of individuals by the Commonwealth of Virginia are to take place.
-This includes virtual instruction wherever feasible.
 This status is updated regularly as conditions change.